DayBreaks for 5/17/18: How Do You Smell?

-From the DayBreaks archive, December 2007:
+From the DayBreaks archive, May 2008:

-Copyright by 2017 by Galen C. Dalrymple.
+COPYRIGHT 2018 by Galen C. Dalrymple.
+All rights reserved.